 A. Record management.
 Providers must comply with the following:

-3. Record of actual hours worked and breaks daily.
+3. (NEW) Record of actual hours worked and break times in which the Provider or Staff Members are not in a caregiving capacity and are not counted in the staff to child ratio.
 This record must be available for inspection by the Department and be kept on site for three years.

 4. Maintain a separate record of all reports of alleged Child Abuse or Neglect made in accordance with 22 MRS §4011-A.

 5. (NEW) A record of fire drills for the preceding three years must be available for inspection by the Department of Health and Human Services, the Department of Public Safety, State Fire Marshal’s Office, and local fire inspectors.

 State fire drill form.
 Providers may use their own form as long as it includes required information (see state form).
 Your fire drill record can also be kept in an online format.

 6. A record of rabies vaccinations for all pets on the Premises.

 7. (NEW – check definitions)Providers that offer swimming and wading activities must keep a written record of the type, date, time and duration of the water safety emergency procedures training and drills required in Section 15 of this Rule.